dj1ch/pico-key/README.md

-# ⚠️ Project Archived
+# ⚠️ Project Archived...

 > [!WARNING]
 > I will no longer continue development due to a lack of maintenance and time.
 Use at your own risk, any issue made will not be acknowledged.
-However, I may return to this project, although this is unlikely.
+However, this project is currently being rewritten currently.

 <details>
 <summary>Old README.md</summary>